georgegillams/components/README.md

 A set of reusable React components, that are published as plain JS and CSS for maximum compatibility.

+To use in a Next.js app, follow this [guide for using styled components in next.js](https://www.simplenextjs.com/posts/next-styled-components).

 ## Developing

 To develop components within Storybook, run `npm start`.